 Births, marriages, divorce and death.
 These are the usual reasons people start contacting us for our registered charity number, so they can include the RHN in their newly made or updated will.
 Now we can officially add pandemics to the list.
-There is great anxiety and confusion around the physical restrictions in place, safety and the legalities of making a will right now especially whilst many people are still self-isolating.
+There is great anxiety and confusion around the physical restrictions in place, safety and the legalities of making a will right now, especially when we are in lockdown.

 A guide to making or updating a will during the coronavirus outbreak

 There are several online and over the phone solicitor and professional will writing services that can help you make or update a valid will from the comfort of your own home, all without the need to come out of isolation.
 It’s worth ringing your solicitor to ask.
 Some are also able to arrange safe, socially distanced meetings and some are offering the service for free or at a discounted rate.

 Getting your will witnessed

 You might be wondering how your will can be witnessed whilst isolating.
 Well law in England and Wales states that a will must be signed with wet ink and witnessed in person.
 If you are in isolation the current advice is to have your witnesses both watch you sign your will through a closed window, to pass the will through your letterbox and watch them sign their details in the same way.
 They can then post the will back through your letterbox and it’s all done.
 Remember, a person witnessing your will cannot be a beneficiary in your will and neither can their spouse.

 There are a number of organisations out there who have partnered up with charities and with solicitor firms from all over the UK who are looking to do some good for charity.
 Put simply, the solicitor offers their will writing service for free or at a reduced rate to whoever the charity has referred their way.
 There is no obligation to leave a gift to charity in your will but people who go down this route usually intend to anyway.

 The Royal Hospital for Neuro-disability is currently working in partnership with